-The emergency response system has unannounced tests annually.
-The message sent to the campus community will read as follows: "This is a test of the emergency response system.
+At the beginning of each semester (three times a year) the emergency response system will be tested.
+The test may be announced or unannounced, and the message sent to the campus community will read as follows: "This is a test of the emergency response system.
 In the event of a real emergency the alert message will tell you what the emergency is and what to do."
 A record will be made of each test, including a description, the date and time of the test, and whether it was announced or unannounced.
-The Barlow Center will publicize its emergency notification procedures in conjunction with the testing of the system.
+The Security Office will publicize its emergency notification procedures in conjunction with the testing of the emergency response system.